Anchored at the junction of the Mekong and Nam Khan rivers, the former royal capital of Lane Xang is now a UNESCO World Heritage Site.

 The city had been significantly built up by the time King Visounarat came to power in 1512 and remained the capital until King Setthathirat, fearing a Burmese invasion, moved the capital to Vieng Chan (Vientiane) in 1563.

 Luang Prabang didn’t suffer as greatly as other provincial capitals during the Indochina wars, narrowly escaping a Viet Minh capture in 1953.
 During the Second Indochina War, however, the Pathet Lao cut short the royal lineage, forcing King Sisavang Vatthana to abdicate and sending him to a re-education camp in northeastern Laos where he, his wife and his son died from starvation.
+Visit Indochina to see the historical left after a hundred year of domination.
 Despite the demise of the monarchy and years of revolutionary rhetoric on the city’s tannoy system, Luang Prabang’s dreamy streets have somehow retained the aura of old Lane Xang.

 Getting around Luang Prabang is a small town and the best way to explore is either on foot or by bicycle.
 Bicycles can be hired from most guesthouses.
 Strolling about this beautiful town is a real pleasure but there are also tuk-tuks and saamlors for hire.
 Depending on the prevailing mood of the local government, motorbikes may or may not be available for hire.
 Motorbikes here are more expensive than elsewhere in Laos.